AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 ## Navigating the RStudio Server

-In the upper left corner of the session page, you should see these buttons:
+In the upper right corner of the session page, you should see these buttons:

 ![RStudio Navigation](screenshots/rstudio-session-buttons.png)